Nadeem743894/Datacentric/README.md

 Data
 - [ ] Initialise and use DVC with the [guidance](/docs/Guidance/DVC.md)
 - [ ] Populate the [Data Dictionary](/docs/Data%20Dictionaries/README.md)
+- [ ] Clean the data ready for initial exploration creating the [silver-interim data](/data/interim-silver/)

 ### Data Exploration

+Code
 - [ ] Develop [notebook code](./code/notebooks/DataExploration)
 - [ ] Move reusable code into a callable module in [this directory](./code/src/DataExploration/)

+Documentation
-- [ ] Produce a [Data Report](/docs/Data%20Reports/DataSummaryReport.md) for each new dataset added to the project
+- [ ] Produce a [Data Report](/docs/Data%20Reports/DataSummaryReport.md) for each new dataset added to the project.
 - [ ] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and make changes where necessary.
 - [ ] Can the project continue?

+- [ ] There are information sheets available to provide guidance on data exploration.

 ### Feature Transformation